linuxhw/hw-probe/INSTALL.md

 INSTALL HOWTO
 =============

-HW Probe 1.5 (January 15, 2020)
+HW Probe 1.6 BETA (May 20, 2020)

 This file explains how to install and setup environment for the tool in your computer.

-Just find the name of your Linux distribution on this page.
+Just find the name of your Linux or BSD distribution on this page.

 See more info in the [README.md](README.md).